Close Menu

 5. Causes community discord

 When backbiting spreads, it creates divisions within a community.
 Small remarks can snowball into larger conflicts, breaking the unity and harmony that Islam values so deeply.
-Allah warns against actions that brings discord and disunity:
+Allah warns against actions that bring discord and disunity:

 “Indeed, the believers are but brothers.
 So make settlement between your brothers.”
 (Quran 49:10)